 - Candidates for nomination or election to the U.S. House of Representatives or the U.S. Senate

 - Candidates for President who are not financed by public funds

 Unauthorized committees are committees that are not authorized by a candidate.
 They include party committees, political action committees (PACs), and separate segregated funds (PACs connected to labor organizations, corporations, trade/membership associations, or cooperatives).

 Title 26 audit reports

-Federal law requires the Commission to audit every political committee established by a candidate who received public funds and every Presidential nominating convention committee that received public funds.
+Federal law requires the Commission to audit every political committee established by a candidate who received public funds and every presidential nominating convention committee that received public funds.
 The audit determines whether the committee used the public funds in accordance with the law, and whether the committee otherwise complied with the limitations, prohibitions, and disclosure requirements of the election law.
-The law also requires the Commission to audit host committees (local organizations whose principle objective is the encouragement of commerce in the city where a national nominating convention is held).
+The law also requires the Commission to audit host committees (local organizations whose principal objective is the encouragement of commerce in the city where a national nominating convention is held).